Tour del Gran Paradiso

 Water

 The countries we visit all have tap water which is drinkable.
-If for any reason a particular hotel or mountain hut is having a problem with a remote mountain water supply they will normally post a sign over the tap indicating that you must not drink the water.
+If for any reason a particular hotel or mountain hut is having a problem with a water supply they will normally post a sign over the tap indicating that you must not drink the water.
+In some remote accommodation in the mountains a shortage of water may mean that showers are not available.

 • A passport with 6 months remaining validity at the end of your stay is generally required.
 Please check the relevant embassy or consulate for the country you are visiting, paying attention to your citizenship.
 It is your responsibility to ensure that you have the correct travel documents and visas for your holiday.
 Visa requirements and charges are subject to change without notice.